-Welcome to the World of Minnesota Garden Railways!
+Welcome to the World of the Minnesota Garden Railway Society!

 Our members are involved in various aspects of this hobby: collecting large scale trains, operating indoor and outdoor layouts, maintaining gardens around layouts, and watching trains run through villages and countryside, with waterfalls, rivers and so much more.